ibm-cloud-docs/containers/kubernetes-service-cli.md

 Running `ibmcloud ks worker-update` can cause downtime for your apps and services.
 During the update, all pods are rescheduled onto other worker nodes, the worker node is reimaged, and data is deleted if not stored outside the pod.
 To avoid downtime, [ensure that you have enough worker nodes to handle your workload while the selected worker nodes are updating](/docs/containers?topic=containers-update#worker_node).
 {: important}

-You might need to change your YAML files for deployments before updating.
+You might need to change your YAML files for deployments before you update.
 Review this [release note](/docs/containers?topic=containers-cs_versions) for details.

 ```
 ibmcloud ks worker-update [-f] --cluster CLUSTER --workers WORKER[,WORKER] [-s]